Patil-Ojas/Street-FIghter-AI/README.md

 # Street-Fighter-AI
 Having trouble winning in video games?
 Here is how you can teach an AI to play it for you!!

-[Medium](https://medium.com/@ojas.abhijit.patil/teaching-ai-to-play-streetfighter-ii-3b95fb21dcc4)
+If you prefer blogs! -> [Medium](https://medium.com/@ojas.abhijit.patil/teaching-ai-to-play-streetfighter-ii-3b95fb21dcc4)

-Demo
+## Demo

 ![Live Demo](https://github.com/Patil-Ojas/SentimentInsight/blob/main/Sentiment_Analysis_demo.gif?raw=true)